Code Examples

 Visualization with Markers and Lines

-Use add_line for continuous data and add_marker for infrequent events:
+Use add_ohlc for price bars, add_line for continuous indicators, and add_marker for infrequent events:

 asset = Asset("SPY", asset_type=Asset.AssetType.STOCK)